 PhD program at the University of Florida, US

 At the beginning of August 2012 I started the PhD program in Postcolonial and African American literature at the University of Florida.
-Since I had already spent a semester broad in South Carolina in 2009, I thought I had a pretty good idea of what it would be like.
+Since I had already spent a semester abroad in South Carolina in 2009, I thought I had a pretty good idea of what it would be like.
 As it turns out, however, this is an entirely different world!
 UF campus is one of the biggest ones in the United States and functions like a small village.
 We have our own police (which, it is rumored, gives speeding tickets to bikes if they go downhill too fast), a hospital, a stadium, and multiple sports amenities.

 My apartment is on campus as well, in a small graduate housing area.
 Since it is a graduate housing area, most students are over 23, and some are already married and have kids.
 In fact, it so happens to be that my particular complex houses quite a number of families with small children.
 At times, when I am concentrating on a complicated essay, a class of kindergartners will suddenly make their way to the playground next door, loudly counting the stone steps in front ofmy window.
 Initially, this threw me off a little, but now I actually really appreciate it.
 Somehow it makes me feel more ‘grounded,’ like I am still a part of the world outside of campus.
 This is not to say that American graduate students are detached from reality: rather, what I am trying to convey is that it is incredibly easy to hole yourself up in the library with hundreds of pages of literature and literary criticism, only to come out at night and realize that there is more in life than academia.